Charging Intelligence

-Commercial charging networks in the real-world constantly have to react and adapt to problems in the field.
-These may be caused by faulty communications links, unexpected driver behavior, hardware faults and firmware bugs.
+Commercial charging networks in the real world constantly have to react and adapt to problems in the physical world.
+These may be caused by faulty communications links, unexpected driver behavior, hardware faults, and firmware bugs.

-Based on our experience running and managing real world commercial networks, we have built session improvement intelligence to improve the quality of charging services delivered by your network.
+Based on our experience running and managing real-world commercial networks, we have built session monitoring intelligence to improve the quality of charging services delivered by your network.

 Setting Session Targets